On Axisymmetric and Stationary Solutions of the Self-Gravitating Vlasov System

 In the limit $L_0 \to \infty$ the ansatz becomes independent of $L_z$, thus generating a spherically symmetric spatial density.
 As $L_0$ is decreased, particles with higher angular momentum are more heavily weighted compared to those with low angular momentum as shown in \Figref{fig:evr_disk_ansatz}.
 As before the distribution is taken to have a product structure with a polytropic distribution for $E$ as in \Eqref{eq:PolytropicEAnsatz}.
 An ansatz of this type has been considered in \cite{Shapiro:1993gb} for creating spindle-type densities (by taking a negative sign in the exponential), and in \cite{Shapiro:1993hi} where rotating oblate solutions were presented.
 The same authors also investigated an ansatz of this type in the Newtonian case in \cite{Shapiro:1992ei}.

-Despite being the most flattened solutions which we are able to produce, the density configurations do not yet resemble the extremely flattened galaxies which are observed in nature.
+Despite being the most flattened solutions which we are able to produce, we have not been able to find solutions with spatial density configurations that approach an infinitely thin disk.
 For the present paper, we first illustrate, in the Einstein--Vlasov model, the extent to which we are able to obtain flattened solutions.
 Since the ansatz \Eqref{eq:GaussianLAnsatz} is even, these solutions have zero net angular momentum.
 We then compare disk-like solutions for the Vlasov--Poisson model (VP), and for the Einstein--Vlasov model both in the case above with zero net angular momentum (EV), and in the case where the ansatz \Eqref{eq:GaussianLAnsatz} includes a momentum cutoff so that all particles are rotating in the same direction (EVR).

 \Figref{fig:ev_disk_family} shows the density for a family of oblate spheroids with a Gaussian distribution in the angular momentum.
 The parameters are chosen $E_0 = 0.942, k = 1.5, l = 0$, and $L_0$ is decreased from $L_0 = 10$ to $L_0 = 1.5$.
 A deviation from spherical symmetry is only observed in the last portion of this sequence beginning around $L_0 \sim 2.8$.
 Within this parameter range the spatial density distribution stretches to its most flattened form, while for parameters $L_0 < 1.5$ the configuration appears not to remain gravitationally bound.